-Without strong action to support use of domestic content in offshore wind developments, the U.S. may miss out on the exact kind of manufacturing jobs and supply chain growth the administration is actively pursuing.
+Without strong action to support use of domestic content in offshore wind developments, the United States may miss out on the exact kind of manufacturing jobs and supply chain growth the administration is actively pursuing.
 In 2013, "no domestic manufacturing facilities [were] currently serving the offshore wind market."
-And the major parts and components of America's first offshore wind farm at Block Island-with the exception of the foundation-were manufactured outside the United States.
+And the major parts and components of the nation's first offshore wind farm at Block Island-with the exception of the foundation-were manufactured outside the United States.
+Ixiv